Narita Yukawa Station

 Narita Yukawa Station (成田湯川駅, Narita Yukawa-eki) is a passenger railway station in the city of Narita, Chiba, operated by the Keisei Electric Railway.

 Lines

 The station is served by the Narita Sky Access Line from Keisei Ueno in Tokyo to Narita Airport Terminal 1 Station.
-It is located between Inba-Nihon-Idai Station and Narita Airport Terminal 2·3 Station, a distance of 40.7 kilometers from Keisei-Takasago Station, and 8.4 kilometers from Inba-Nihon-Idai Station.
+It is located between Imba Nihon-idai Station and Narita Airport Terminal 2·3 Station, a distance of 40.7 kilometers from Keisei-Takasago Station, and 8.4 kilometers from Imba Nihon-idai Station.

 Station layout

 Narita Yukawa is an elevated station, with the platforms located on the third floor level.
 The station has two side platforms on either side of four tracks.
 500 meters east of the station, the tracks converge to become a single track to/from Narita Airport using a #38 high-speed turnout.
 The platforms are 149 m long, designed to accommodate 8-car trains.

 Platforms

 History

 The station opened on 17 July 2010 coinciding with the start of Narita Sky Access services.